Zen-Nightshade/Solar-Flare-Prediction/src/data/README.md

 # Solar Flare Data Processing Pipeline

-This directory contains all scripts used to **download, preprocess, and transform** the solar flare datasets into a structured, model-ready format.
+This directory contains all scripts used to **download, preprocess, augment, and transform** the solar flare datasets into a structured, model-ready format.
 The pipeline integrates both **magnetic field time-series data** and **SDO image data**, aligning them for multimodal flare prediction tasks.

 ---